top of page

 There is ongoing research in the quest for an ideal glue and the recent interest may be silicone-based.
 The silicone- silicone links appear to be an alternative to similar carbon-carbon bonds and till now a pressure sensitivity adhesive skin apposition patch is on the market.

-Adhesives are extensively used in dentistry and orthopedics.
-In the latter case, methyl-methacrylate cement is used mainly for restoration of shape, gluing together the lost bone grafts and/or prosthetic materials till they get integrated into the body.
+Adhesives are extensively used in dentistry and orthopaedics.
+In the latter case, methyl-methacrylate cement is used mainly for the restoration of shape, glueing together the lost bone grafts and/or prosthetic materials till they get integrated into the body.
 In dentistry, there is a system of adhesives and they play a big role principally in sealing carries cavities of reconstruction of dentine crowns, and otherwise.
 Since the introduction of the “Sevitron Cavity Seal” system in 1951, there has been a systematic search and no less than 4 generations of resin-based adhesives have been developed.
 These characteristically interact with hydrophilic and hydrophobic bonds to fill up the microtubules in the dentine material and fuse chemically with it.

 To conclude, glue is a loose term that includes hemostats, sealants, and adhesives, either singly or in combination.
 These help in joining surfaces or structures and ensure hemostasis at the same time.
 There is a difference between the Industrial and other needs, and the surgical requirement.
 Most important the material has to be biocompatible and absorbed ultimately.
 The surgical requirements are specific and the nature where hemostatic bonds are created is especially looked for.
 All of these make the search and inventive research for such substances within a narrow zone exciting.